nimakam/universal-identity/use-cases/contacts-management.md

 ---
+layout: page
+title: Contact management
+permalink: /contact-management/
 exclude: true
 ---
-# 📇 Social connection management <!-- omit in toc -->
+# 📇 Contacts management <!-- omit in toc -->

 - Adding and managing contacts from phone and social networks
 - Connecting with others and exchanging contacts and personal information